Kamalabot/WasmHardway/yew_hw_cb/yew_callbacks_states.md

 - **Chat Applications**: Displaying messages in real-time as they are sent or received.

 Using state in this manner makes components responsive and interactive, providing users with immediate feedback based on their actions.

+When you're working in Rust, especially in asynchronous or stateful environments (like when building UIs or handling web apps with frameworks like Yew or Seed), `use_state` plays a critical role in managing state, while `String::new()` doesn't provide the same functionality.

+Here's why `use_state` is important and differs from `String::new()`:

+### `String::new()`

+- **What it does**: It simply creates a new empty `String`.
+The `String` can grow or change, but it's just a basic, mutable value.
+- **Scope**: The `String` you create exists in the scope where it's initialized.
+Once it's dropped (when the scope ends), the data is gone.
+- **Immutability**: Even if you create a mutable `String` (`let mut s = String::new()`), the mutability only lasts within the scope.

+### `use_state`

+- **What it does**: `use_state` is commonly used in environments like asynchronous apps (Tokio, async web servers, or UIs) to maintain state across renders or tasks.
+It creates state that can persist between function calls, task switches, or UI re-renders.
+- **Persistence**: The state managed by `use_state` is stored in a way that it persists beyond a single scope (for example, across renders in a UI framework).
+- **Shared Ownership**: `use_state` provides a way to safely share state between tasks or across components, often wrapping values like `Rc<RefCell<T>>` (in single-threaded contexts) or `Arc<Mutex<T>>` (in multi-threaded environments).
+This ensures that multiple parts of the program can access or modify the state without conflicts, enabling safe sharing of addresses.

+### Impact of `use_state` on Address Sharing

+- **Concurrency and Safety**: When multiple tasks or components need to access or modify the state concurrently, `use_state` ensures that this is done safely by managing the ownership and borrowing rules.
+It handles scenarios where multiple references to the state might exist.
+- **Controlled State Updates**: `use_state` wraps the state in a way that only allows updates in specific controlled manners (usually through closures that update the value).
+- **Avoiding Borrow Checker Issues**: `use_state` works around Rust's strict ownership and borrowing system by providing a way to mutate shared state without running into lifetime or borrowing issues.
+If you just used `String::new()` and tried to share it between tasks or components, you'd run into issues with Rust's ownership model.

+In short, `String::new()` is for simple, local strings, while `use_state` is designed to manage state in complex, shared, or async contexts, ensuring that the state persists and is safely accessible across different parts of a program.

 In Yew, besides `use_state`, other state hooks provide different functionalities for managing component states, allowing more advanced state management patterns.
 Below are some of the commonly used state hooks in Yew: